sdockray/amplified-together/hugo/content/student/s/aaron-xinzhe-sun.md

 ---
 timestamp: "2021/11/11 3:18:51 pm GMT+11"
 title: "Mr"
-first_name: "AaronÂ Xinzhe"
+first_name: "Aaron Xinzhe"
 last_name: "Sun"
-preferred_name: "AaronÂ 'Xinzhe' Sun"
+preferred_name: "Aaron 'Xinzhe' Sun"
 your_degree: "Master of Contemporary Practices in Art and Design"
 biography: "In the past two years, I have commonly used 3D modeling, photography, and video as media to create works.
 In order to connect them with humanistic politics and explore how to use them as a medium to explore the inner connection between digital art and contemporary art.
 Additionally means to express complex social concepts.